cheminfo/eln-docs/docs/30_structural_analysis/chromatography/gc-lc-ms-high-resolution.md

 ![](https://lh5.googleusercontent.com/I39e0EUifIqN4Vd1ibOVWf-TYjdncudgDWJVroU7Q_cLG9wxcxalmKNkgdgKldjKGoTZjzLtK3Jkh1epIPQFUwrIihsdn55hSuNTzpqArhWcOxATQVbwt20aApdUu95RS2Mmub9k)

-- Modification: how was charged the molecule.
+- Modification: how the molecule was charged.
 Most of the time the value should be H+.
-- Range: List of elements followed by their respective range of possibles values, separated between the elements by a space.
+- Range: list of elements followed by their respective range of possible values, separated by a space.
 - Precision \(ppm\): maximum absolute error allowed in ppm.
-This will have a big impact on speed so be as precise as possible !
+This has a large impact on speed, so be as precise as possible.
 - Unsaturation filters:
   - Use unsaturation: use unsaturation as a filter method.
   - Min unsaturation: minimum allowed value for the saturation.